Mathias-SantAnna/PokeCards/README.md

 5. Helpful audio feedback to indicate that I completed a stage in the game.

 - A "bell" sound is played for a random appearance of cards and a "happier" sound is played when a correspondent match card is flipped.
-This sound feedback was extensively tested to check if it was any possible delays.
+This sound feedback was extensively tested to check if there was any possible delays.
 But it was working according to programmed.

 - The button's sounds are also very helpful to indicate a right move.
 It is also working fine.